mercari/grpc-federation/docs/code_generation_plugin.md

 ## 6. Run your code generator

-The plugin is executed and the `resover_test.go` file is created in the current working directory.
+The plugin is executed and the `resolver_test.go` file is created in the current working directory.